mattbanks/WordPress-Starter-Theme/README.md

 ## Summary

 WordPress Starter Theme for use as a starting template for building custom themes.
-Uses Compass/SCSS, HTML5 Boilerplate 4 with Modernizr and Normalize.css, and Grunt for all tasks.
-Tested with WordPress 3.6 RC2.
+Uses SCSS (with optional Compass), HTML5 Boilerplate 4 with Modernizr and Normalize.css, and gulp for all tasks.
+Tested with WordPress 3.8.1.

 ## Usage

-The theme is setup to use [Grunt](http://gruntjs.com/) to compile Compass/SCSS, lint, concatenate and minify JavaScript (with source maps), optimize images, and [LiveReload](http://livereload.com/) the browser (with extension), with flexibility to add any additional tasks via the Gruntfile.
+The theme is setup to use [gulp](http://gulpjs.com/) to compile SCSS (with optional Compass), run CSS through Autoprefixer, lint, concatenate and minify JavaScript (with source maps), optimize images, and [LiveReload](http://livereload.com/) the browser (with extension), with flexibility to add any additional tasks via the gulpfile.
 Alternatively, you can use [CodeKit](http://incident57.com/codekit/) or whatever else you prefer to compile the SCSS and manage the JavaScript.

-Rename folder to your theme name, change the `assets/scss/style.scss` intro block to your theme information.
-Open the theme directory in terminal and run `npm install` to pull in all Grunt dependencies.
-Run `grunt` to execute tasks.
+Rename folder to your theme name, change the `assets/styles/source/style.scss` intro block to your theme information.
+Open the theme directory in terminal and run `npm install` to pull in all gulp dependencies.
+Run `gulp` to execute tasks.
 Code as you will.
 If you have the LiveReload browser extension, it will reload after any SCSS or JS changes.
-To optimize images, run `grunt imagemin`.

-- Compile `assets/scss/style.scss` to `style.css` (all paths defined in config.rb for Compass)
+- Compile `assets/styles/source/style.scss` to `style.css` (all paths defined in config.rb for Compass)
-- Compile `assets/scss/editor-style.scss` to `editor-style.css`
+- Compile `assets/styles/source/editor-style.scss` to `editor-style.css`
 - Concatenate and minify plugins in `assets/js/vendor` and `assets/js/source/plugins.js` to `assets/js/plugins.min.js`
 - Minify `assets/js/source/main.js` to `assets/js/main.min.js`
 - ??
 - Profit

-To concatenate and minify your jQuery plugins, add them to the `assets/js/vendor` directory and add the `js` filename and path to the `Gruntfile` `uglify` task.
+To concatenate and minify your jQuery plugins, add them to the `assets/js/vendor` directory and add the `js` filename and path to the `gulpfile` `Vendor Plugins` task.
 Previous versions of the starter theme automatically pulled all plugins in the `vendor` directory, but this has changed to allow more granular control and for managing plugins and assets with bower.

 ### Bower

 Supports [bower](https://github.com/bower/bower) to install and manage JavaScript dependencies in the `assets/js/vendor` folder.

-### Deployment

-The theme includes deployments via [grunt-rsync](https://github.com/jedrichards/grunt-rsync).
-The Gruntfile includes setups for staging and production - edit your paths and host, then run `grunt rsync:staging` or `grunt rsync:production` to deploy your files via rsync.

 ### Features